 How long can I stay?
 The regular Tourist visa are valid for 30 days.
 You can extend it here if needed.

 Documents needed: Please send us a complete copy of your passport via email including your full name as it appears on your passport,

-date of birth, gender, nationality, passport numbers, passport expiry date, and your arrival date to Vietnam or flight information.
+date of birth, gender, nationality, passport numbers, passport expiry date, and your arrival date to Vietnam or.

 What to bring when travel Vietnam

 It is best to travel light in Vietnam.
 One medium-sized bag and a day pack will provide more than enough room to carry everything